jinseok9338/AgUnity-Test/README.md

 1. Open your terminal and navigate to the "jsonApp" directory.
 `cd jsonApp`

-2.If you have Visual Studio Code and the Live Server extension installed, open the "index.html" file using Live Server: Right-click on "index.html" in VSCode.
+2. If you have Visual Studio Code and the Live Server extension installed, open the "index.html" file using Live Server: Right-click on "index.html" in VSCode.
 Select "Open with Live Server."
-3.If you don't have Live Server installed, you can use http-server.
+3. If you don't have Live Server installed, you can use http-server.
 Install it globally using npm if you haven't done so.
 `npm install -g http-server`
 `http-server`

-4.Open your web browser and navigate to the provided URL (typically http://localhost:8080).
+4. Open your web browser and navigate to the provided URL (typically http://localhost:8080).
 5. Both apps should now be running locally on your machine.
 Follow the specified steps to interact with each app accordingly.